 Level premiums are based on the Life Insured's age next birthday at the commencement of the Policy.
 On each Policy anniversary date, the premium rate remains unchanged.
-Level premium rates revert to Stepped premium rates on the Policy anniversary date immediately preceding the Life Insured's 65th birthday.
+Level premium rates revert to Stepped premium rates on the Policy anniversary date immediately preceding the Life Insured's 65th or 70th birthday, depending on the option selected.